Whitewater Rafting on the American River

 whitewater rafting photoThis Class IV-V, spring run starts at Iowa Hill Bridge and runs 9.5 miles down to Ponderosa Bridge at average of 36 feet per mile.
-A quarter mile below the Iowa Hill Bridge starts the Chamberlin Falls Gorge.
+A quarter mile below the Iowa Hill Bridge starts the Chamberlain Falls Gorge.
 Staircase rapid is one of the more infamous rapids on this North Fork American River.
-Following close behind are Bogus Thunder and Chamberlin Falls.
+Following close behind are Bogus Thunder and Chamberlain Falls.
 Wraps and Flips are common occurrences while rafting this river.
 Extreme caution should be taken when running this river below 1000 cfs.
-If you ever have any doubts about running this river...contact a commercial rafting company
+If you ever have any doubts about running this river...contact a commercial rafting company.

 Mile 0.0 Colfax-Iowa Hill Bridge Put-In